johancyprich/Delete-PDFComments/README.md

 =====
 ./Delete-PDFComments input output

-where input - filename and path to PDF to modify
+where input - filename and path to PDF to modify<br />
       output - filename and path to save modified PDF